Updated: Jun 2

-Prep time is 45 minutes plus and additional an hour for chilling, baking and cooling.
+Prep time is 45 minutes plus and additional an hour for chilling, baking, and cooling.

 1 - 2 boxes of frozen puff pastry - Thawed.
 Store purchased puff pastry varies in size and quality.
-I prefer to use the Seven Days brand puff pastry as it has 2 large sheets with higher quality than most other brands I have used.
+I prefer to use the Seven Days brand puff pastry as it has 2 large sheets of higher quality than most other brands I have used.
 You will want enough puff pastry to make 4, 9-10 inch round disks to make 2 tarts.

 3/4 cup of pure Maple Syrup for glazing the tart.